Synchronising primitive groups of diagonal type exist: Analysis

 \begin{proposition} The group $\PSL(2,13)\times \PSL(2,13)$ acting in its diagonal action on $\PSL(2,13)$ is separating if and only if $\alpha(\Gamma_I) \cdot \omega(\Gamma_I) \neq 1092$ for all $I \subseteq \{\cc{2}, \cc{3}, \cc{6}, \cc{7}, \cc{13}\}$. \end{proposition}

 To prove Proposition \ref{prop:FewerGraphs}, we shall consider two association schemes.
 Let $A_I$ be the adjacency matrix of $\Gamma_I$ with respect to $\Omega$.
-Then up to a reordering of relations, the orbitals of $G$ produce the following association scheme
+Up to a reordering of relations, the orbitals of $G$ describe the following association scheme

 where $A_\cc{1}$ is the identity matrix.
 We shall fix this ordering of the relations.
 Note the unusual ordering of the $A_i$, which corresponds to the matrix of dual eigenvalues used in the following calculations.
 It is well known that $\mathcal{A}$ is equal to an association scheme\footnote{In general, the orbitals of a transitive permutation group do not form a (symmetric) association scheme.
-They do, however, form a homogeneous coherent configuration.} called the \emph{group scheme} for $T$, and the algebra generated by the adjacency matrices is the centre of the group algebra $\mathbb{C}T$.
+They do, however, always form a homogeneous coherent configuration.
+In the cases considered in this paper, the conjugacy classes are all inverse-closed and so the group scheme is symmetric.} called the \emph{group scheme} for $T$, and the algebra generated by the adjacency matrices is the centre of the group algebra $\mathbb{R}T$.
 The matrix of dual eigenvalues $Q^\mathcal{A}$ is readily computable from the character table of $T$:

 Furthermore, we may fuse the relations \cc{7A}, \cc{7B}, and \cc{7C}, and also \cc{13A} and \cc{13B} to form a second association scheme

 with matrix of dual eigenvalues